qualityshepherd/brine/posts/southern_coast.md

 ### SITUATIONS

 2. Loggers in the Starwoods have been attacked by a creature they claim is a wendigo.
 They've sent a desperate plea to the Monastery for aid.
+Boss Bartok's crew (#1405) is barricaded in camp after losing their third logger.
 1. The Crown's Fury, a ship lost in the Battle of Mistwood, was _bursting_ with treasure when it sank.
 Rumors of a "ghost ship" seen off the coast are well established but a witness swears that it's The Crown's Fury.
 1. A local herbalist seeks brave adventurers to retrieve herbs that grow deep within the West Marshes, promising silver and potent potions as reward.
 He discreetly supplies the followers of both "The River" _and_ the Lost Druid; knowledge that would please neither party.
 1. An infamous game hunter, and friend to the Northern Kings, will pay handsomely for help finding/tracking/killing a wendigo.